hagsfdf/aws-bigdata/udemy/5-analysis.md

 ![interleave](https://hevodata.com/blog/wp-content/uploads/2017/10/Screen-Shot-2017-10-08-at-4.41.12-PM.png)

 It uses an internal compression scheme for a zone map values that enables them to better discriminate among column values that have a long common prefix.

+Do not use interleaved key for increasing attributes like Date, Timestamp, or something.

 ## Importing / Exporting Data